Kentucky Court Records

 Felonies, Misdemeanors, and Violations in Kentucky

-The justice system of the Commonwealth of Kentucky classifies offenses into three categories.
-They are felonies, misdemeanors, and violations.
-The category of an offense and the applicable punishment depends on its severity.
-The Kentucky Revised Statutes (KRS.532.020) provides clear guidelines on the designation of offenses and the applicable penalties.
-Summarily, Kentucky state crimes are tried on the basis of the aforementioned classification.
+The Kentucky justice system classifies offenses into felonies, misdemeanors, and violations.
+The category of an offense and the applicable punishment depend on its severity.
+The Kentucky Revised Statutes (KRS.532.020) provides clear guidelines on the designation of violations and the appropriate penalties.
+Kentucky state crimes are tried based on the aforementioned classification.

-Felonies are the most serious class of offenses.
-They are punishable by prison sentences of at least one year in state prison.
-In Kentucky, there are four classes of felonies, with Class A felonies being the most serious offenses and Class D being the least serious.
+Felonies are the most serious class of offenses, punishable by prison sentences of at least one year in state prison.
+In Kentucky, there are four classes of felonies, with Class A felonies being the most serious and Class D being the least serious.

-- Class A felony: offenses designated as Class A felonies are the most serious crimes.
-They are punishable by a prison sentence of between 20 to 50 years or imprisonment for life.
-First-degree arson is a Class A felony in Kentucky (KRS.513.020).
+- Class A Felony: Offenses designated as Class A felonies are the most serious crimes.
+They are punishable by a prison sentence of 20 to 50 years or imprisonment for life.
+First-degree arson is a Class A felony in Kentucky (KRS 513.020).

-For the purpose of sentencing, Kentucky has one other felony classification (KRS.532.10)..
+For sentencing, Kentucky has one other felony classification (KRS.532.10).
 Capital offenses are one class above Class A felonies and attract more severe punishments.
 Murder is a capital offense in Kentucky.

 Examples of felony crimes in Kentucky are: